azzamsa/awesome-cl-software/README.md

 ![Lisp logo](https://github.com/azzamsa/lisp-logo/blob/master/logos/lisp-lizard-with-text.svg)

-this is a list of awesome [application software](https://en.wikipedia.org/wiki/Application_software) built with Common Lisp.
+This is a list of awesome [application software](https://en.wikipedia.org/wiki/Application_software) built with Common Lisp.

+We want to keep the 'master' list curated.
+If you want to uncurated list, see [historical branch](https://github.com/azzamsa/awesome-cl-software/tree/historical).

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 **Table of Contents**